By Power of PositivityPublished on February 13, 2020Last modified April 12, 2021

 You can win your battle against throat cancer with a positive attitude.
 But first, it’s critical not to ignore the signs of cancer in your throat.
 This form of cancer is highly treatable – especially if you catch the condition early.
 Small tumors in the throat can be removed with relatively little damage.

 If cancer spreads before being detected, the prognosis is less positive.
 To eradicate the cancerous cells, surgeons might have to remove parts of your vocal cords, jaw, voice box, tonsils, and oropharynx.
-Therefore, it’s essential to check with your doctor if you develop symptoms that persist for a long time.
+Therefore, you must check with your doctor if you develop symptoms that persist for a long time.

 Risk Factors for Throat Cancer